-- Ranked in the "Top 20" for Capital Markets by Bloomberg and Refinitiv for 2018-H1 2022. - U.S. News Best Lawyers recognized Pillsbury's national Corporate, Capital Markets and Mergers & Acquisitions practices as Tier 1 in their 2022 "Best Law Firms" report. - The Legal 500 US 2021 recognized our M&A: Middle Market (\$500m-\$900m) practice in Tier 1 nationally. - 2022 Chambers USA recognized 108 Pillsbury lawyers and 49 of the firm's practices among the best in the United States. - 2022 Chambers Global recognized 23 Pillsbury lawyers and 9 of the firm's practices among the best in the world.
+- Ranked in the "Top 20" for Capital Markets by Bloomberg and Refinitiv for 2022. - U.S. News Best Lawyers recognized Pillsbury's national Corporate, Capital Markets and Mergers & Acquisitions practices as Tier 1 in their 2023 "Best Law Firms" report. - The Legal 500 U.S. 2023 recognized our M&A: Middle Market (\$500m-\$999m) practice in Tier 1 nationally. - 2023 Chambers USA recognized 96 Pillsbury lawyers and 51 of the firm's practices among the best in the United States. - 2023 Chambers Global recognized 25 Pillsbury lawyers and 13 of the firm's practices among the best in the world. - China Business Law Journal recognized Pillsbury's deal for Leapmotor as one of the Capital Markets Deals of the Year for 2022.